 Ralph Waldo MouseRalph Waldo Mouse (whose name is from our great Unitarian forebear Ralph Waldo Emerson) is our PrairieUU Church Mouse.
 He is there every Sunday on the altar, usually very appropriately dressed for the season and the service.
 He offers bits of wisdom every Sunday, too, in our announcements.
 He is always seeking for truth in the midst of mystery and the simplest way to summarize our messages for our children and youth.
 He also sometimes tells us stories and looks forward to playing with our children every Sunday.

 High School Summer CampHigh School Summer Camp is one week every summer in Winter Park.
 Students going into ninth grade to just graduated are eligible.
 Summer Camp is led by an excellent staff of adult volunteers.
 Activities include arts and crafts, swimming, hot tubbing, talent show, skits, game night, BBQ, ice breaker games, “last night” party, camper-led Sunday chapel, focus groups, preparing and cleanup of meals, and “Capture the Flag.”
 Past special programming has included Rachel’s Challenge (anti-bullying), Responsible Sex Education Institute (a division of Planned Parenthood), and The Blue Bench (dealing with sexual assault).

-Almost every Sunday after worship, we offer a variety of classes and groups for adults during Learning Hour at 11:35.
+Almost every Sunday after worship, we offer a variety of classes and groups for adults during Learning Hour at 11:45 am.
 Our classes and “hot topic” conversations cover everything from environmental issues, wellness and health, the women’s movement, understanding white supremacy, world religions, mysticism and UU history.
+Learn more here.